-With the right upbringing, training, established authority and enforcement, these dogs make great protectors of family members; from children to adults, making robberies and assaults a much lower risk for households.
-The overall concern for "aggressive breeds" is the possibility of the dog reacting negatively and biting a family member or guests.
+With the right upbringing, training, established authority, and enforcement, these dogs make great protectors of family members; from children to adults, making robberies and assaults a much lower risk for households.
+The overall concern for “aggressive breeds” is the possibility of the dog reacting negatively and biting a family member or guest.
 This is definitely a factor to keep in mind at all times.
-Never let your guard down, especially if a dog is acting oddly, confused, scared or defensive.
+Never let your guard down, especially if a dog is acting oddly, confused, scared, or defensive.

 What Are Rottweiler's Temperament?

 Society has portrayed a large variety of dog breeds, including the Rottweiler, as vicious, territorial man-eaters that should always be on a chain with a muzzle.
 But are all Rottweilers aggressive and dangerous?

 When it comes to animals, the truth is, regardless of their genetics, DNA, historical background, and heritage, you never know what kind of reactions, behavior, or responses you are going to experience.
 Many believe that breed characteristics are defined by genetics and DNA heritage.
 Others will say it’s solely how they were raised and nurtured.

 Given a large amount of research, a fair statement is to consider all factors when judging a dog’s temperament, such as how they were raised, common genetics, and their environment.

 Owning a Rottweiler